Amsterdam Holendrecht station

 Amsterdam Holendrecht is a railway and metro station in Amsterdam, Netherlands.

 The station opened on 14 December 2008.
-Before that date Holendrecht was just a station on the Amsterdam Metro network which was opened on 16 October 1977 and is now served by two lines, the 50 and 54.
-It is located in Amsterdam-Zuidoost and it lies on the Amsterdam - Utrecht main line, between Amsterdam Bijlmer ArenA and Abcoude.
+Before that date Holendrecht was a station on the Amsterdam Metro network which was opened on 16 October 1977 and is now served by two lines, the 50 and 54.
+It is located in Amsterdam-Zuidoost and it lies on the Amsterdam – Utrecht main line, between Amsterdam Bijlmer ArenA and Abcoude.
 The station is near the Academic Medical Center.

 Train services

 The following train services currently call at Amsterdam Holendrecht: